 A digital agency was developing an app for a fashion brand’s ecommerce site and asked BuyerSynthesis to help understand the habits and emotions of women while shopping.
-In order to create an app that would truly resonate with their target market, the agency wanted to learn more about how women use ecommerce websites and how they feel about themselves while shopping.
+In order to create an app that would truly resonate with their target market, the agency wanted to conduct user research to learn more about how women use ecommerce websites and how they feel about themselves while shopping.

 What We Did